 - Their beliefs shape their expectations

 - And their expectations shape their realities

-- To increase access to public goods and services
+- Improve quality of life through access to public goods and services

 - Improve management of public funds and resources